dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

     	cluster master URL, for out-of-cluster runs -monitorintvl duration
-	interval at which the monitor thread checks and updates instances of Varnish deployed to implement Ingress (default 30s) -namespace string
+	interval at which the monitor thread checks and updates instances of Varnish that implement Ingress.
+	Monitor deactivated when <= 0s (default 30s)
+  -namespace string
     	namespace in which to listen for resources (default all) -readyfile string